-- 1. Federal Home Loan Bank Affordable Housing Program (AHP). - 2.
-Replacement Housing Factor funds (RHF) or other HUD public housing improvement fund. - 3.
-HOME funds. - 4.
-HOME-ARP funds. - 5.
-Beltline Grant/Loan. - 6.
-Historic tax credit proceeds. - 7.
-Community Development Block Grant (CDBG) program funds. - 8.
-Special Purpose Local Option Sales Tax (SPLOST) funds. - 9.
-National Housing Trust Funds. - 10.
-TCAP loans passed through a Qualified CDFI revolving loan fund (only have to meet the first two pre-requisites listed above). - 11.
-Foundation grants, or loans based from grant proceeds that meet the following legal and financial requirements: - Must be a private foundation as defined in the US Tax Code 26 USCA 509 or a community foundation accredited by the National Standards for U.S. Community Foundations. - b) The foundation is not related to any Project Participant and has a history of supplying grants to affordable housing developments. - 12.
+- 1. Federal Home Loan Bank Affordable Housing Program (AHP).

+- 2. Replacement Housing Factor funds (RHF) or other HUD public housing improvement fund.

+- 3. HOME funds.

+- 4. HOME-ARP funds.

+- 5. Beltline Grant/Loan.

+- 6. Historic tax credit proceeds.

+- 7. Community Development Block Grant (CDBG) program funds.

+- 8. Special Purpose Local Option Sales Tax (SPLOST) funds.

+- 9. National Housing Trust Funds.

+- 10. Foundation grants, or loans based from grant proceeds that meet the following legal and financial requirements: - a) Must be a private foundation as defined in the US Tax Code 26 USCA 509 or a community foundation accredited by the National Standards for U.S. Community Foundations. - b) The foundation is not related to any Project Participant and has a history of supplying grants to affordable housing developments. - 11.
 Other Federal, State, or Local Government grant funds or loans.
 Loans under this category are ineligible if originated by a conventional bank.